curtbraz/Slackout/README.md

-Even if you don't want the output and you just want to know when a task is finished running, you can add something like `& echo Volatility Scan Complete! | slackout #curtis` to the end of your command.
+Even if you don't want the output and you just want to know when a task is finished running, you can add something like `& echo "Volatility Scan Complete!" | slackout #curtis` to the end of your command.
 You can even schedule it so you can be alerted when your apps start or complete! (with or without errors)</p>